 Platform changes and Bazel rebuilds

-Bazel is a fascinating build system from Google which solves a number of build correctness problems make-like build systems struggle with using a much stronger change detection model.
-While it handles many cases of rebuilding correctly out of the box, one recurrent gap is that if glibc changes, bazel doesn’t notice and may produce broken results.
+Bazel is a build system from Google which uses a strong change detection model to solve a number of build correctness problems make-like systems struggle with.
+While it handles most cases of rebuilds correctly out of the box, one recurrent gap is that if glibc changes bazel doesn’t notice and may produce broken results.
 I’d like to talk about how we hacked around this problem at work, since there aren’t a lot of well documented solutions out there.

 Tentacles